 How to make keto cookies

-Now you understand how the net carbs in coconut flour is so low, and perfect for the keto diet, you can see why there are so many recipes using it.
+Now you understand how the net carbs in coconut flour are so low, and perfect for the keto diet, you can see why there are so many recipes using it.

 For keto coconut cookies to work, you need to add an egg to allow the cookie batter to bind.
 Remember, coconut flour is gluten-free so the protein from the egg will help the coconut flour cookies stay sturdy and yummy.